 Last year the archives started the process of moving their offices and storage facility from their North Portland location near Chimney Park to the new Student Rec Center building on Portland State's campus.
 The office closed for six months to while they inventoried materials dating back to 1851, the year Portland became incorporated as a city and the year that they began keeping records.
 Adrianne, a recent MLS grad, said that the number of weekly visitors has doubled since the move.
 The staff is mostly happy with the change.
-The only exception is that the "records people" are "hermits" and dislike all the attention that their new space has brought.
+The only exception is that the "records people" are "hermits" and dislike all the attention that their new spac

 Mary Hansen, one of the archivists, is responsible for much of the recent activity such as the Archives Crawl, the archive's blog and twitter pages, and other outreach efforts.
 She says that the reasons people visit the archives are as numerous as their visitors but that some of the most frequent researhers are students and authors.